transitorykris/JnglMobile-1/README.md

 ### Rough edges

+* iOS application extensions have limited memory available (16MB?).
+The extension terminates immediately if this is surpassed.
+Get's and Put's on large files will need to be streamed.
 * If the user has not configured their upspin account using the app, the file extension will crash
 * State is not tracked yet, so multiple Upspin globs will hit the server as directories are browsed
 * Files are always downloaded even if the remote has not changed